The 3 Types of Search Queries (and How-to Optimize for them)

 Canva for Beginners Udemy

-Transactional searches are when people intend to complete a transaction.
+Transactional searches are when people intend to complete a transaction or the user has commercial intent.
 These searches are the do query because the searchers want to do something once they get to their desired destination.
 They can be very specific and include brand names, pricing, model names, and even the words “purchase,” or “buy.”

 Nespresso machine purchase